algorithmiaio/dev-center/_pages/clients/node.md

 ### Download the resulting file

-The URI included in the algorithm output uses the `.algo` shortcut, so we'll need to modify it slighly to download the file by adding the algorithm name and author:
+The URI included in the algorithm output uses the `.algo` shortcut, so we'll need to modify it slightly to download the file by adding the algorithm name and author:

 {% highlight js %}
-var download_uri = "data://.algo/dlib/FaceDetection/temp/detected_faces.png";
+const download_uri = "data://.algo/dlib/FaceDetection/temp/detected_faces.png";
 {% endhighlight %}

 Verify that the file that you want to download exists, and try downloading the data and writing it to `data/detected_faces.png`: